AlexisArdaya09/integration_pattern_snack_project/README.md

 # Final project -  Integration pattern module
+SNACK is a series of web applications implemented so that customers can check the status of their transactions and various reports.
+The goal of the implementation is to reduce latency in response and manage the cadence of requests to avoid system outages.

 The four projects were developed with the javascript framework NestJS using the "RabbitMQ RPC library" for communication with the RabbitMQ messaging system.
+We are using a vertical architecture for the comunications.

 # Container Diagram
 ![image](https://drive.google.com/uc?export=view&id=1LIFyy5H4yR_P77OU7pmmbBg39bN8Tvt8)